 I tested the desktop and web app extensively for this ProWritingAid review.
 It works like this:

 - Upload your document to ProWritingAid (supports Word, Scrivener, Markdown, text files and more)

 - It scans your document

-- It underlines style issues and weak writing, like passive sentences, in yellow
+- It underlines style issues, incorrect sentence structure and weak writing like passive voice, in yellow

 - It underlines grammar mistakes in blue

-- Hover over any underlined word to see a suggested fix
+- Hover over any underlined word like the spelling and grammar mistakes in the editing tool to see a suggested fix

 - Overused words